toolsplus/forge-trpc/packages/forge-trpc-adapter/README.md

 npm install @toolsplus/forge-trpc-adapter
 ```

+Note that this package has a peer dependency on `@forge/resolver`.
+If you have not installed `@forge/resolver` you may install before installing this package.

 ## Usage

 The following code illustrates how to create a Forge function that handles tRPC requests.